eduwr/wtf-code/README.md

 # IMPORTANT

-Don't run this code.
-It might be malicious.
+Don't run this code in your machine.
+It is malicious.